fledge-iot/fledge/docs/plugin_developers_guide/03_south_C_plugins.rst

 | datapoints    | The reading data itself as a set if datapoint instances |
 +---------------+---------------------------------------------------------+

+More detail regarding the *Reading* class can be found in the section |C++ Support classes|.

 It is important that the *poll* method does not block as this will prevent the proper operation of the South microservice.
 Using the example of our simple DHT11 device attached to a GPIO pin, the *poll* routine could be:

 .. code-block:: C